abou2bangui/abou2bangui/README.md

 - 👋 Hi, I’m @abou2bangui
-- 👀 I’m interested in Sofware developement and Business and focntional Analyst
+- 👀 I’m interested in Sofware developement and Business and fonctional Analyst
 - 🌱 I’m currently learning Testing
 - 💞️ I’m looking to collaborate on Requirement definition, testing etc
 - 📫 How to reach me aboubakar123@gmail.com